St. Philip's, Antigua and Barbuda

-St. Philip's is a town in the parish of Saint Philip, Antigua and Barbuda.
+St. Philip's (Sen Filip) (Note: North Antiguan pronunciation: /aig/; also known as Ffryes (/en/).
+Sometimes called St. Philip's Village to distinguish it from the parish.) is a village in the parish of Saint Philip, Antigua and Barbuda.
 St. Philip's is the capital of Saint Philip, and one of the smallest settlements in Antigua and Barbuda.
 St. Philip's had a population of 131 in 2011, and an area of 0.57 square kilometres.
-St. Philip's is south of Newfield and Ffryes and west of Freetown, and is home to the parish church and a post office.
+St. Philip's is south of Newfield and the Ffryes sugar estate and west of Freetown.
+It is home to the parish church and a post office.
+The village has an elevation of 107 metres and overlooks Willoughby Bay.